phaustin/quantecon-example/book/docs/parallelization.md

 Fortunately, Numba provides another approach to multithreading that will work for us almost everywhere parallelization is possible.

-To illustrate, let\'s look first at a simple, single-threaded (i.e., non-parallelized) piece of code.
+To illustrate, let's look first at a simple, single-threaded (i.e., non-parallelized) piece of code.

 The code simulates updating the wealth $w_t$ of a household via the rule